-Tuberculosis is a contagious disease caused by an infection in the lymph nodes which is then spread to other organs like the lungs.
-This disease affects practically all mammals, and before control measures were adopted, was one of the major diseases of man and domestic animals.
+Bovine tuberculosis (TB) is a contagious disease of both animals and humans caused by the bacterium Mycobacterium bovis (M. Bovis).
+Before eradication measures were adopted, bovine TB was one of the major diseases of man and domestic animals.

-In Canada, tuberculosis is a reportable disease under the Health of Animals Act, and all cases must be reported to the Canadian Food Inspection Agency (CFIA).
+In Canada, bovine TB is a reportable disease under the Health of Animals Act, and all cases must be reported to the Canadian Food Inspection Agency (CFIA).

 - Date modified: